 - If they do not have sufficient space to come out properly, they may crowd or damage the adjacent tooth.

-The American Dental Association suggests to have wisdom teeth removed if one of the following situations occur around or in the area of the teeth, for example:
+The American Dental Association suggests having wisdom teeth removed if one of the following situations occur around or in the area of the teeth, for example:

 - Pain or stiffness e.g. the jaw or the back of the mouth